isabella232/media-analytics.en-1/help/intro-to-ava/implementation-paths/primetime-path.md

 * Robust set of events and metadata to ensure accuracy across QoS buffering or mobile connectivity interruptions issues and end-user interactions such as seeking, pausing, and backgrounding on mobile.
 * Integrated support for Nielsen DTVR (linear) with ID3 metadata and DCR with CMS metadata.

 TVSDK is already integrated with the Media SDK, which makes implementation much easier and faster across every supported platform.
 Primetime also supports the partnership with Nielsen.
-To leverage Primetime, follow the same guidelines and prerequisites found in [Client-side](/help/intro-to-ava/implementation-paths/client-side-path.md) along with the following docs for your platform(s): [Primetime User Guide](https://helpx.adobe.com/primetime/user-guide.html)
+To leverage Primetime, follow the same guidelines and prerequisites found in [Client-side](/help/intro-to-ava/implementation-paths/client-side-path.md) along with the following docs for your platform(s): [Primetime User Guide.](https://helpx.adobe.com/primetime/user-guide.html)

 >[!NOTE]
 >
->For this implementation path, customers need to contact their Sales Representative/Account Manager to sign a new Sales Order, as Media Analytics has a unique SKU and changes from a pricing model based on server calls to a model based on media streams.
+>For this implementation path, customers need to contact their Sales Representative/Account Manager to sign a new Sales Order, because Media Analytics has a unique SKU, and changes from a pricing model based on server calls to a model based on media streams.
 You should also contact your Sales Representative/Account Manger to discuss purchasing TVSDK.